1964 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 Premium auction performance below reflects how collectors have consistently valued proof quality combined with exceptional copper preservation.

-Market engagement shows the dedicated collector focus that maintains steady interests for these superior proof specimens.
+Market engagement shows the dedicated collector focus that maintains steady interest for these superior proof specimens.

 Market activity: 1964 Proof Penny